September 9, 2021 (Updated: October 17, 2023)

 According to 2020 data from HubSpot, 89% of content marketers include blog posts in their overall content creation strategy.
 That’s because blogging regularly can help keep your web content current and build your brand visibility.
 This is especially helpful for B2C lead generation where you want customers to find and contact you.
 Blog writing can help you target Google keyword searches for better reach, and authentic content can get people to trust your brand and build your credibility in a subject area.

 Blogging is just one type of content marketing that can attract B2C leads.
 Others include eBooks, white papers, webinars, and podcasts.
-Even custom infographics from CopyPress count as content marketing!
+Even custom infographics count as content marketing!
 Content creation and content marketing focus on creating and sharing valuable, interesting information and resources, then making them available to the public.
 Quality content can help your SEO and keyword searches while demonstrating your company’s knowledge in your industry.

 Posting consistently on social media is another B2C lead generation strategy that can attract people to your products and services.
 For this strategy, make it a priority to share content that’s valuable to your customers.
 You can personalize your interactions as you get to know your online audience.
 One way to do this is to post discussion prompts that encourage engagement from readers, then respond thoughtfully to any comments.